 Mesothelioma Claim after Trevor’s Asbestos Exposure

-Mesothelioma is usually preceded by pleural plaques.
-Sadly Trevor received this diagnosis in 2012 and asked if we could help with his industrial disease claim.
+Our client, Trevor, received a diagnosis of Pleural Plaques in 2012 and asked if we could help with his industrial disease claim.
 Barratts had been recommended to him by his respiratory physician who suggested he should investigate a claim for compensation.
 Trevor had a history of working with asbestos throughout his working life as a pipe fitter in power station boilers.

 Although he had no symptoms and appeared healthy, the diagnosis indicated scarring of the lungs.
 Unfortunately the law did not allow us to pursue a claim for pleural plaques alone.
-Accordingly, we had to advise Trevor of this.
-We emphasised that if he did develop symptoms, he should contact us again immediately.
+We advised Trevor of this but emphasised that if he did develop symptoms in the future, he should contact us again immediately.

 Some six years later Trevor returned to the office.
-In contrast to the fit 73-year-old we saw in 2012, he was now severely disabled.
+Sadly, in contrast to the fit 73-year-old we saw in 2012, he was now severely disabled.
 He could no longer walk more than 100 feet at any time and his wife needed to support him.
-He had the previous week been given a diagnosis by his respiratory physician of mesothelioma.
+Trevor had, the previous week, been given a diagnosis by his respiratory physician of Mesothelioma.
 This is a fatal disease almost always caused by exposure to asbestos fibres.
 In addition to this diagnosis he had been given approximately 3 months to live.

 Mesothelioma and Asbestos exposure in the workplace